VictorCMiraldo/hdiff/writeup/presentation/slides.md

 ## Computing Changes

-Idea: copy as many subtrees as possible

 . . .

-Computation proceeds in two parts
+Can _copy as much as possible_

+. . .

+Computation of `diff x y` divided:

 . . .